Games & Quizzes

 /streCH/

 act of stretching one's limbs or body.
-Making arm, leg muscles longer to ease them.
-To make your arm, leg muscles long to ease them.
+Making arm, leg muscles longer to ease them. be made or be capable of being made longer or wider without tearing or breaking.

 /ˈdipˌloid/